Lecture Series

 September, 24-26: Istanbul Research Meeting: Law, Religion and Democracy

-June, 8: Jean Cohen “The Legitimacy of Global Governance Institutions”
+June, 8: Jean Cohen: “The Legitimacy of Global Governance Institutions”

 June, 3: ROUND TABLE: Michael Walzer (video), Benjamin Barber, Richard Bernstein, Nader Hashemi.
 Chair: Jean Cohen “Rethinking Secularism across the Islam-West Divide”

-June, 1: Peter Geschiere “Autochthony”: The Future of Citizenship: New Struggles over Belonging and Exclusion in Africa and Elsewhere”.
+June, 1: Peter Geschiere (University of Amsterdam, Anthropology): “Autochthony”: The Future of Citizenship: New Struggles over Belonging and Exclusion in Africa and Elsewhere”.

-May, 27: Marc Nichanian “Mourning and Reconciliation”
+May, 27: Marc Nichanian: “Mourning and Reconciliation”

-May, 21: Danilo Türk "Multilateralism in an era of uncertainty: What role for the institutions of the UN system?"
+May, 21: Danilo Türk: "Multilateralism in an era of uncertainty: What role for the institutions of the UN system?"

-April, 21: Pierre Tevanian “A Conservative Revolution within Secularism (The Ideological Premises and Social Effects of French March 15, 2004 “Anti-Headscarf” Law”
+April, 21: Pierre Tevanian: “A Conservative Revolution within Secularism (The Ideological Premises and Social Effects of French March 15, 2004 “Anti-Headscarf” Law”

-April, 8: Fransesc Serra Massansalvador “Transition in Spain: Towards a New Kind of State”
+April, 8: Fransesc Serra Massansalvador: “Transition in Spain: Towards a New Kind of State”

-April, 3: Rıza Türmen “Düşünce hürriyeti kısan kararlara karşı açılan davalarda AİHM verdiği kararlar”
+April, 3: Rıza Türmen: “Düşünce hürriyeti kısan kararlara karşı açılan davalarda AİHM verdiği kararlar”

-March, 20: Lionel Vairon "Invasion of Iraq and "the clash of civilizations": myths and realities of American strategy for democratization of the Arab world"
+March, 20: Lionel Vairon: "Invasion of Iraq and "the clash of civilizations": myths and realities of American strategy for democratization of the Arab world"

 2008